tchiotludo/akhq/README.md

 ##### Basic Auth
 * `akhq.security.basic-auth`: List user & password with affected roles
-  * `actual-username`: Login of the current user as a yaml key (may be anything email, login, ...)
+  * `- username: actual-username`: Login of the current user as a yaml key (may be anything email, login, ...)
     * `password`: Password in sha256, can be converted with command `echo -n "password" | sha256sum`
     * `groups`: Groups for current user